Available with the ArcGIS Indoors Pro or ArcGIS Indoors Maps extension.

 With ArcGIS Indoors, you can create and manage floor plan data in ArcGIS Pro and share floor-aware maps and services for use in web and mobile apps.

 The ArcGIS Indoors product data installation package is available from My Esri.
-This includes support files for use in creating floor-aware maps, such as map templates, attribute rules, and symbology, and downloading it is recommended.
+This includes support files such as map templates, attribute rules, and symbology that can be used to create floor-aware maps.